 We opened University Hospital in Mirebalais, a 200,000-square foot, 300-bed teaching hospital that offers a level of care never before available at a public facility in Haiti.
 At a time when the country desperately needs skilled professionals, we are providing high-quality education for the next generation of nurses, medical students, and residents.

 Since the January 2010 earthquake, 744,000 people across Haiti have become sick from cholera and nearly 9,000 have died.
 In response, we built and staffed treatment centers and launched a large-scale community health intervention so that 20,000 patients received treatment for cholera.
 In partnership with the government and a nongovernmental organization, we also conducted the country’s first cholera vaccination campaign, which reached nearly 100,000 vulnerable people.

-PIH/ZL pioneered the use of accompagnateurs (community health workers) to deliver quality health care to people living with chronic diseases such as HIV and tuberculosis.
-In 1998, PIH/ZL launched the world’s first program to provide free, comprehensive HIV care and treatment in an impoverished setting.
-PIH's HIV Equity Initiative is now a global model for the treatment of complex diseases in community settings.
+We pioneered the use of community health workers, or accompagnateurs, to deliver quality health care to people living with chronic diseases, such as HIV and tuberculosis.
+In 1998, we launched the world’s first program to provide free, comprehensive HIV care and treatment in an impoverished setting.
+Since then, 11,900 HIV-positive patients have started antiretroviral treatment.
+Our HIV Equity Initiative is now a global model for the treatment of complex diseases in community settings.

-To truly treat someone living with HIV, tuberculosis, or any number of other diseases, it’s vital to address the root causes of those conditions.
-That’s why PIH/ZL supports dozens of schools, hundreds of farms, housing and water projects throughout the region, and a facility that produces Nourimanba, a peanut and vitamin supplement for treating malnourished children.
+To truly treat someone living with HIV, tuberculosis, or any number of other diseases, it’s vital to address some of the root causes, most of which are related to poverty.
+That’s why we support dozens of schools, hundreds of farms, and housing and water projects throughout the region—to encourage education, economic development, and proper sanitation.